MrGoatsy/FirefoxNovaFix/README.md

 The files go into the `chrome` folder, go to `about:profiles` open the root directory, if there is no `chrome` folder, create one.

-Paste the 2 files there and restart the browser.

 This also works for Floorp and Librewolf.

 Legacy design: